waynemcd/arcade-game/README.md

 ## How to launch the Game
 Download the folder from https://github.com/waynemcd/arcade-game/archive/master.zip and open index.html in your browser.
-The game can be previwed here: http://htmlpreview.github.io/?https://github.com/waynemcd/arcade-game/blob/master/index.html
+Alternitively, The game can be previewed here: http://htmlpreview.github.io/?https://github.com/waynemcd/arcade-game/blob/master/index.html

  ## Instructions